dotnet/docfx/Documentation/tutorial/howto_add_a_customized_post_processor.md

 * Global: the folder with name `Plugins` under DocFX.exe
 * Non-global: the folder with name `Plugins` under a template folder, then run `DocFX build` command with parameter `-t {template}`.

     *Hint*: DocFX can merge templates, so we can specify multiple template folders as `DocFX build -t {templateForRender},{templateForPlugins}`.
-Each of teh template folders should have a subfolder named `Plugins` with exported assemblies.
+Each of the template folders should have a subfolder named `Plugins` with exported assemblies.

 ## Step5: Add your post processor in `docfx.json`